 The Cleveland Amory Black Beauty Ranch is a world-renowned animal sanctuary in Murchison, Texas.
 The ranch was founded in 1979 by author and animal advocate Cleveland Amory.
 And in 2005, the board of directors of the Fund for Animals voted unanimously to memorialize its late, great founder by renaming its flagship animal sanctuary in his honor.

-With over 1,400 acres, it is home to almost 1,000 domestic and exotic animals, many of whom have been rescued from near-death situations such as slaughterhouses, biomedical research laboratories and trophy hunting ranches.
+With over 1,400 acres, it is home to nearly 800 domestic and exotic animals, many of whom have been rescued from near-death situations such as research laboratories, law enforcement seizures and hoarding situations.
 Others have been rescued from roadside zoos or were former victims of the exotic pet trade.
 Still others came from public lands where they were threatened with extermination by the federal government.
-Bison and cattle, horses and burros, antelope and apes, camels and tigers: all have permanent, safe homes at the ranch.
+Bison and cattle, horses and burros, antelope and apes, reptiles and tigers: all have permanent, safe homes at the ranch.